saulcruzr/DSJHU01/README.md

 7) Remove all incomplete cases from the dataset (row with an NA in any column).

-8) What are the new dimensions of the data set?
+8) What are the dimensions of the data set for all complete cases?

-9) Get the date (day and month) with the highest Ozone value in the dataset.
+9) Get the date (day and month) with the highest Ozone value for all complete cases in the dataset.

 10) Create a subset with only the 7th and 9th months.